Coronavirus vaccine in 2020? US drugmaker Pfizer isn't saying no!

 -

-With the globe pinning hopes on a vaccine, UK vaccine taskforce Chair Kate Bingham said on Tuesday that the first batch could not be that effective.
+With the globe pinning hopes on a vaccine, UK vaccine taskforce Chair Kate Bingham said on Tuesday that the first batch would not be that effective.

 "The first generation of vaccines is likely to be imperfect, and we should be prepared that they might not prevent infection but rather reduce symptoms, and, even then, might not work for everyone or for long," she said.